 c.
-Qualified Census Tracts and/or Racially or Ethnically Concentrated Areas of Poverty iii.
-Financial Feasibility Criteria a.
-Construction Overage Analysis
+Qualified Census Tracts and/or Racially or Ethnically Concentrated Areas of Poverty iv.
+Financial Feasibility Criteria v.
+Development Team Criteria

-Projects with one or more Site(s) located in a QCT and/or R/ECAP must submit a Community Revitalization Strategy and supporting documentation that meets all mandatory requirements under the 2024-2025 Community Revitalization thresholds (see Section VIII.C).
+Projects with one or more Site(s) located in a QCT and/or R/ECAP must submit a Community Revitalization Strategy and supporting documentation that meets all mandatory requirements under the Community Revitalization thresholds (see Section VIII.C).
 This requirement will be evaluated at time of PPA submission and will be included as a component of the Project's market.

 Various components of a Project's proposed financial characteristics will be evaluated at time of PPA submission, constituting the PPA financial feasibility category.
+In order to demonstrate financial feasibility, Projects must be consistent with requirements detailed in the Authority's Underwriting Standards Guide, which can be found on the Website.